Sage/carbon/rfcs/README.md

 implementation, nor whether anybody is currently working on it.

 Modifications to active RFCs can be done in followup PRs.
-We strive to write each RFC in a manner that it will reflect the final design of the feature; but the nature of the process means that we cannot expect every merged RFC to actually reflect what the end result will be at the time of the next major release; therefore we try to keep each RFC
+We strive to write each RFC in a manner that will reflect the final design of the feature; but the nature of the process means that we cannot expect every merged RFC to actually reflect what the end result will be at the time of the next major release; therefore we try to keep each RFC